vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/system-settings/manage-package.md

 - Only the admin user can manage the installation package.

 - Do not support downloading enterprise edition installation packages.
-For downloading Enterprise Edition packages, please send email to **inquiry@vesoft.com**.
+For downloading Enterprise Edition packages, please [contact us](https://www.nebula-graph.io/contact).

 ## Entry